bhutuklearning/tech_eazy_backend_bhutuklearning/README.md

 - **DELETE /parcels/:trackingId**: Delete a parcel

 ## Database
-The SQLite database is stored in `db/parcel.db`.
-The schema is defined in the `parcelModel.js` file, and the database will be initialized when the server starts.
+The SQLite database file is stored at `db/parcel.db`.

-## Testing
+It will be automatically created when you run the server for the first time.
-A Postman collection is available in `postman_collection.json` for testing the REST APIs.
-Import this collection into Postman to easily test the endpoints.
+The schema is managed via Sequelize in `parcel/parcelModel.js`.